SpaceMonkey0453/Capstone-Project/README.md

 5. Hyperparameter optimization: Although we conducted a grid search for hyperparameter tuning, more advanced techniques such as Bayesian optimization or genetic algorithms can be used to find a better combination of hyperparameters that lead to improved performance.

 In conclusion, this project has provided us with a strong foundation for building facial emotion recognition systems.
-By applying the lessons learned and exploring the suggested improvements, we can continue to refine the model and create a more robust and accurate system for real-world applications.S
+By applying the lessons learned and exploring the suggested improvements, we can continue to refine the model and create a more robust and accurate system for real-world applications.